-OpenID Connect in OpenAPI
+The OpenID Connect security scheme in OpenAPI

 OpenID Connect is an authentication layer built on top of the OAuth 2.0 protocol.
 It allows clients to verify the identity of end-users based on the authentication performed by an authorization server, as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.

-OpenAPI supports OpenID Connect as a security scheme, allowing you to define the scopes and requirements for authentication in your API specification.
+The OpenAPI Specification supports OpenID Connect as a security scheme, allowing you to define the scopes and requirements for authentication in your API specification.
 This enables better security, a more consistent developer experience, and seamless integration with various OpenID Connect providers.

 type in the securitySchemes

-section of the components
+section of the Components Object openIdConnectUrl

 field must point to a JSON OpenID Connect Discovery document, which provides metadata about the OpenID Connect provider.

-In OpenAPI, the OpenID Connect security scheme is defined as part of the components.securitySchemes
+In OpenAPI, the OpenID Connect security scheme is defined as part of the Security Scheme Object openIdConnect

 , along with the URL to the OpenID Connect Discovery document.

-section of the operation object.
-This allows you to control which operations require which scopes, providing fine-grained access control at the global level or at the operation level.
+To use these scopes in your API operations, also define them in the Security Requirement Object.
+This allows you to control which operations require which scopes, providing fine-grained access control at the global level as well as the operation level.

 - Standardization: OpenID Connect provides a standardized way to handle user authentication and authorization, making it easier for developers to implement and understand.